35 Remarkable Books by Female BIPOC Authors

 We are taken through the days and months immediately following his death as Eve navigates a mother-in-law from hell, reentering society, and a surprise left behind by Quentin.

 Her feelings were all over the map and felt so deeply true to the grief process.
 I loved Eve’s Nigeran family and how they came together to try to put her back together.
-This is one book I will recommend over and over again.
+This is one book about grief I will recommend over and over again.

 A Read With Jenna Pick for February 2022